ReyhanGusnur/restaurant/README.md

 https://restaurant-finder-reyhan.vercel.app/
 ```

-# How to start the project
+# How to start the app
 - Clone the project
 ```
 git clone https://github.com/ReyhanGusnur/restaurant